SirVeggie/sd-browser/README.md

 Subfolders under `IMG_FOLDER` are scanned automatically, but setting multiple separate source folders is currently not supported.

+Symlinks work, but currently do not support file watching, so the images only update during startup.
+However switching the direction of the symlink so that the original folder is inside the main image browser, and the link is outside does work.

 ### ~ I'm open to feedback! ~

 # Usage